 Is this struggle helping me understand the thing I'm struggling with better?
 This is good struggle.

 Am I banging my head against the wall and have circled back to solutions that I've already tried and didn't work, or have I spent more than 30 minutes on a problem with no forward motion whatsoever?
-This is bad struggle and you need to get a second pair of eyes on the issue.
+This is bad struggle and you need to get a second pair of eyes on the issue ASAP.

 When it comes to where to look for help, this can vary a lot from technology to technology: When I do blog entries on specific technologies, I'll go into recommended sources, but I will note that you'll generally want to favor sources that are active and real-time based, over forums and message boards.
 If there's an official Slack or Discord channel for the technology in question, you'll want to be on there.

-I hope this advice helps you: My goal with a lot of my blog entries to help people avoid some of the mistakes that I made when I was first learning to code, and I'll be going into more detail regarding specific technologies in the future, and I hope to see you there!
+I hope this advice helps you: My goal with a lot of my blog entries to help people avoid some of the mistakes that I made when I was first learning to code, and I'll be going into more detail regarding how to approach specific technologies in the future, and I hope to see you there!